 What is the deadline for the application?

 The application deadline for international applicants is December 15.
 For domestic applicants, the deadline is January 15.
+Note that for NAMA we typically accept applications beyond the January 15 deadline.

 What should I include in my Statement of Intent?